joalla/discogs_client/docs/source/fetching_data.md

 ### Removing a Release from a Collection Folder

-Removing a single release instance by it's index:
+Removing a single release instance identified by it's index:

 ```
 folder = me.collection_folders[0]